Opinionated Fable2 - Architecture & Performance

 }

-And here is generated code
+And here is the generated code

 import { declare, Record } from "fable-core/Types";